CAN I SUE MY EMPLOYER FOR AGE DISCRIMINATION?

 Direct Discrimination

 Once the employee has filed a claim in court, the plaintiff must prove that they were victims of either direct or indirect discrimination.
 Direct discrimination is either individualized action taken towards the plaintiff because of age or systemic discrimination directed towards all older employees.
 In individualized cases, the plaintiff shows that she suffered an adverse employment action, such as a demotion, firing, or denial of a promotion, because of her age.
-The employer can offer a legitimate, non-discriminatory reason for the action.
+The employer an offer a legitimate, non-discriminatory reason for the action.
 The plaintiff must prove to the jury that the decision was solely motivated by the plaintiff’s age to prevail.

 Systemic discrimination is wide-spread and executed through a written policy or a pattern or practice of impermissible treatment of employees over 40.
 Once the employee identifies a specific discriminatory policy, pattern, or practice, the employer can defend itself by proving that the policy or practice is based upon a reasonable factor other than age.
 These can commonly include health and safety factors.
 For example, an employer would be entitled to enact a written policy capping vacation time, even though older employees are more likely to have built up such time through longer tenure.
 It is up to the employer to prove that the policy, pattern, or practice is in fact based on a reasonable factor other than age.